Preparing for Internationalization (i18n)

 Static Text

-When creating views and templates, you may want to include basic text such as <a href="...">Read more</a> links or Written by {{author}} labels.
+When creating views and templates, you may want to include static text such as <a href="...">Read more</a> links or labels like Written by {{author}}.
 For all user-facing translations, we use the i18next and react-i18next libraries.
-For convenience, we cover the basics in this guide, but you can refer to the official documentation for more details.
+This guide covers the basics, but you can refer to the official documentation for more details.

 // en.json